 Bristol-based creative agency, Taxi Studio, get a gold star for their beautifully presented portfolio and interesting variety of blogging and news stories.
 This is a site with a local feel and a good understanding of their prospect’s interests.

-- B2B sales processes are notoriously lengthy and slllloooooow.
+B2B sales processes are notoriously lengthy and slllloooooow.
 What can you do between the point of conversion (contact form filled out, for example) to the sign-on-the-dotted-line?
 A newsletter perhaps?
-Don’t let your competitors get in there with a better offer during the interim.
+Or you could even nurture your leads using a marketing and sales automation tool like HubSpot.